Temporary event notice (TEN)

 How often can I apply for a TEN?

-Premises are subject to the limitation of 15 TENs in anyone year with a maximum of 21 days total.
-Anyone applying for a TEN must be aged 18 or over.
+Premises are limited to 15 TENs a year with a maximum of 21 days total and there must be a minimum of 24 hours between events.

 Standard TENs

-To apply for a standard TEN you must apply no later than 10 working days before the event is due to take place (this doesn't include the day the TEN is received by us).
+- apply no later than 10 working days before the event is due to take place (this doesn't include the day the TEN is received by us or the day of the event).
+You can apply for a TEN as far in advance as you wish.

 Late TENs

-Application for a TEN cost's £21
+Application fee for a Temporary Event Notice - £21

 If you apply online you DO NOT need to send duplicate copies of the application form to the council, the police or environmental health.